Keeping Your Data Safe

 To protect your data from loss in case your cloud storage provider gets hacked or closes down, it is best to have backups of your data on a physical drive.
 This may sound ironic because most users use the cloud to back up their files and get rid of physical drives.
 Just think of it this way: your personal copy may come handy in case you lose your data online.
 Never, ever keep just one copy of your files.

 You may compromise your cloud data’s security if your own computer system has security issues.
 Password sniffing malware, for example, may allow hackers to get your cloud account credentials and put your data at risk.
 Always keep your computer clean and free from viruses and malware by using reliable and updated antivirus software.

 By Michelle Simplson

-Michelle Simpson is a full-time professional editor that focuses on online writing services, specialized in the field of technology like RingCentral cloud phone, business and current trends in the industry.
+Michelle is a full-time professional editor that focuses on online writing services, specialized in the field of technology like RingCentral cloud phone, business and current trends in the industry.